KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `lfile` HDF5 file within which the link to be deleted is contained
+-   `lfile` HDF5 file within which the link to be deleted is contained as a string
--   `lpath` name of the link to be deleted within a HDF5 file
+-   `lpath` name of the link to be deleted within a HDF5 file as a string

 returns a message indicating successful deletion of a link.